Philadelphia Phillies minor league players: Keaton Anthony

+Caden Bogenpohl

+Caden Reece Bogenpohl (born April 6, 2005) is an American professional baseball outfielder in the Philadelphia Phillies organization.

+Bogenpohl attended Jackson High School in Jackson, Missouri and played college baseball at Missouri State University.
+He was selected by the Philadelphia Phillies in the second round of the 2026 Major League Baseball draft.

+Bogenpohl made his professional debut with the Clearwater Threshers.

+Cody Bowker

+Cody William Bowker (born December 18, 2003) is an American professional baseball pitcher in the Philadelphia Phillies organization.

+Bowker attended Thornton Academy in Saco, Maine and played college baseball at Georgetown University for two years at Vanderbilt University for one.
+He was selected by the Philadelphia Phillies in the third round of the 2025 Major League Baseball draft.

+Bogenpohl made his professional debut in 2026 with the Clearwater Threshers and was promoted to the Jersey Shore BlueClaws and Reading Fightin Phils.

 Griffin Burkholder

-Griffin Andrew Burkholder (born August 30, 2005) is an American baseball outfielder in the Philadelphia Phillies organization.
+Griffin Andrew Burkholder (born August 30, 2005) is an American professional baseball outfielder in the Philadelphia Phillies organization.

 Burkholder grew up in South Riding, Virginia and attended Freedom High School.
 He batted .487 with two home runs and 16 RBIs as a senior.
 Burkholder had committed to play college baseball at West Virginia prior to signing with the Phillies.

 Burkholder was selected in the second round of the 2024 Major League Baseball draft by the Philadelphia Phillies.
 He signed with the Phillies on July 23, 2024, and received an above-slot signing bonus of $2.5 million.
 Burkholder was assigned to the Clearwater Threshers of the Single-A Florida State League to begin his professional career.

-Jean Cabrera

-Jean Carlos Eduardo Cabrera (born October 20, 2001) is a Venezuelan professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).

-Cabrera signed with the Philadelphia Phillies as an international free agent in July 2019.
-He did not play in a game 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic, and did not make his professional debut until 2021 with the Dominican Summer League Phillies White.
-In 13 starts in the Dominican Summer League, Cabrera finished with a 1.54 ERA, good for 6th in the league.
-For his efforts, he was also awarded the Paul Owens Award as the best pitcher in the Phillies system for the 2021 season.
-Following the season, Cabrera pitched for the Tiburones de La Guaira of the Venezuelan Professional Baseball League.

-Cabrera was promoted to the Clearwater Threshers of the Single-A Florida State League to start the 2022 season.
-On the season, he struggled to a 5.24 ERA over 46.1 innings of work.
-Returning to Clearwater to start the 2023 season, Cabrera's ERA improved to 4.32 as he threw 81 1/3 innings.

-Cabrera started 2024 with the High-A Jersey Shore BlueClaws of the South Atlantic League before being promoted to the Reading Fightin Phils of the Double-A Eastern League in July.
-On November 19, 2024, the Phillies added Cabrera to their 40-man roster to protect him from the Rule 5 draft.

-Cabrera was optioned to Double-A Reading to begin the 2025 season.